 Breeding your own mealworms is very easy and cost-effective way to have a supply of fresh, yummy mealworms on hand that your chooks and other poultry will love.
 They are a great high protein snack to feed and it’s a lot easier to do than you think…

-The mealworm is NOT a worm.
+The mealworm is NOT a worm (and therefore not slimy, suprisingly).
 It is the larval stage (grub) of the yellow mealworm beetle, also called the Darkling beetle (Tenebrio molitor).
 Although the grub looks a bit like a worm, the mealworm has six small, jointed legs.
 Both the larva and the beetle are nocturnal, but they are also active during the day.

 Optimal temperature for breeding is approx. 26-28 degrees, so growth will go from rapid to slow dependant on temperatures.
 We keep our worms in the garage.

 In the interest of not reinventing the wheel I have found some websites that have some great basic information… Here is a great You Tube video (not ours) that shows the stages of the mealworm.
 And here is a website pictorial guide, including time periods what each stage normally entails.